apache/jena-site/source/documentation/ontology/__index.md

     Ontology ont = m.getOntology( baseURI );
     ont.addProperty( DCTerms.creator, "John Smith" );

-It is also possible to programatically add imports and other meta-data to a model, for example:
+It is also possible to programmatically add imports and other meta-data to a model, for example:

     String base = ...; // the base URI of the ontology